 Toggle: English / Spanish

-Erythema nodosum is an inflammatory disorder that involves tender, red bumps (nodules) under the skin.
+Erythema nodosum is an inflammatory disorder.
+It involves tender, red bumps (nodules) under the skin.

 Other disorders linked to this condition include leukemia, lymphoma, sarcoidosis,